LeeKhim28/SDG3-MentalHealthPrototype/README.md

 ## Tools Used
-GitHub – Project documentation and version control Trello – Task management and sprint tracking
+GitHub – Project documentation and version control

+Trello – Task management and sprint tracking

 Figma – Prototype design

 ## Future Improvement
-In the future, this system can include AI chatbot support and real-time counselor chat.
+In the future, this system can Include an emergency support button to quickly contact hotlines or trusted contacts,develop a community forum for users to share experiences and support each other, and add gamification features such as rewards or challenges to encourage regular use.